Werlog/OpenGLVoxelGame/README.md

+# OpenGL Voxel Game

-A voxel minecraft-like game I'm making in C++ and OpenGL.
+A simple voxel minecraft-like game I'm making in C++ and OpenGL.
 I am also using this GLFW CMake [project setup](https://github.com/meemknight/GLFWCMakeSetup).

 ## Controls